vuejs/eslint-plugin-vue/docs/rules/attribute-hyphenation.md

 - `"always"` (default) ...
 Use hyphenated name.
 - `"never"` ...
 Don't use hyphenated name except the ones that are ignored.
 - `"ignore"` ...
 Array of ignored names.
-- `"exclude"` ...
+- `"ignoreTags"` ...
 Array of exclude tag names.

 ### `"always"`